Show All Answers

 For all other issues you can email Support or call 888-255-6110.
 You can also contact Parks and Recreation with additional questions or concerns.

-To request a garbage, recycling, and/or vegetation container, you can fill out our Request Garbage/Vegetation/Recycling Containers form.
+To request a garbage, recycling, and/or vegetation container, you can submit a request through the Self Service Portal.

-You can report a missed pick-up for trash, bulk, or vegetation by filling out our Missed Pick-Up form.
+You can report a missed pick-up for trash, bulk, or vegetation by submitting a request through the Self Service Portal.

 You can apply for backdoor service by filling out our Disability Service Request form.

-To report a pothole in the road or any sidewalk that appears to pose a safety hazard, you can fill out our Sidewalk and Road Issues form.
+To report a pothole in the road or any sidewalk that appears to pose a safety hazard, you can submit a request through the Self Service Portal.

-You can report any street light outages by filling out the Street Light Outage form.
+You can report any street light outages by submitting a request through the Self Service Portal.

-You can call 561-791-4000 to report any dead animals on the road or Village of Wellington right-of-ways.
+You can call 561-791-4000 or submit a request through the Self Service Portal to report any dead animals on the road or Village of Wellington right-of-ways.

 Village of Wellington does not pick up any dead animals located on private property.